jlj188/hello-World/README.md

 # hello-World
-welcome and world
+welcome to the world
-Me cadastrei
-e estou aprendendo
+estou aprendendo github
-github